Kentico/xperience-by-kentico-community-rest/docs/Usage-Guide.md

 }
 ```

+The response of this request contains the full representation of the updated object.

 ### Deleting an object

 To delete an object, send a DELETE request to `/rest` and provide the data found in [DeleteRequestBody](/src/Models/Requests/DeleteRequestBody.cs):